Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: INTRODUCTION

-This article is organized as follows.
+The remainder of this paper is organized as follows.
 Section II introduces related work.
-Problem statement with DVDs is demonstrated in Section III.
-Section IV provides detailed training procedures for proposed DVDs.
-The experimental results demonstrate the superiority of DVDs in Section V. Section VI reports the conclusion.
+Problem formulation is shown in Section III.
+Section IV elaborates on the proposed method and related discussions.
+Experiments are given in Section V. Section VI concludes this work.